masope/english-sentensce-scrambler/README.md

  English Sentence Scrambler
 =========================
+⚠ THIS PROGRAM MIGHT NOT BE A SAFE AND HAVE VULNERABILITY.

 ## Introduction
 + This Program is for helping study and prepare school english test by randomly rearrange words in sentence that user entered.